Immunosuppression in Transplantation

 Hyperacute rejection occurs due to preformed cytotoxic antibodies directed against donor HLA or ABO antigens.
 There is often graft destruction within 24 hours, especially if left untreated.
 Hyperacute rejection can be avoided by pre-operative blood group and HLA matching.

-Acute rejection is the most common type of rejection, occurring in up to 50% of grafts, and present within the first 6 months.
+Acute rejection is the most common type of rejection, occurring in up to 30% of kidney transplants and can vary in different organ types.
+Acute rejection is most common in the first 6-12 months following transplantation.
+Acute rejection occurs over weeks to months with apparent graft dysfunction.
 It is most commonly caused by a T-cell mediated immune response* against the graft MHCs, with increased risk with previous HLA sensitising episodes (such as previous transplants or blood transfusions).
-Patients can be treated with high-dose steroids, with second line treatment options including plasma exchange or intravenous immunoglobulin.
+Patients can be treated with high-dose steroids, with second line treatment options including plasma exchange, intravenous immunoglobulin or lymphocyte-cell depleting agents.
+Without treatment acute rejection will lead to graft failure.

-Chronic rejection occurs after 6 months and will present as a progressive decline in organ function.
-Its aetiology is multifactorial, mechanisms including immune-mediated injury, ischaemia-reperfusion injury and immunosuppressive agents’ toxicity.
-Unfortunately, immunosuppressive therapies have limited effectiveness in reversing chronic rejection.
+Chronic rejection usually occurs after 6 months and will present as a progressive decline in organ function.
+It usually occurs as a result of subtherapeutic immunosuppression.
+As such, treatment requires optimisation of immunosuppression.
+Unfortunately, therapies have limited effectiveness in reversing damage and loss of function resulting from chronic rejection.

 *A humoral acute rejection can also occur, although is much less common